thecdil/storymapjs-template/docs/create-website.md

 - `description`, `author`, and `year` appear in footer and meta tags.
 - `search` can be set to `true` / `false`, true will include a search box in the navbar.
 The search box will search site content using lunr.js.
 - URL variables (`url` and `baseurl`) are optional if using GitHub Pages, but should be filed in if hosting else where.
-- `google-analytics-id` is optional.
-Add your Analytics id to automatically add the embed code to head. (alternatively, paste your the snippet provided by your analytics platform into the file "_includes/template/analytics.html")
 - Set `noindex` to `true` if you do NOT want Google to index your site.
 - Leave the Build settings section as is.